nsmeltz/Module_7_Challenge/README.md

 # Module_7_Challenge

 # Overview of the analysis:
- The purpose of this analysis is to determine the number of retiring employees per title due and identify employees who are eligible to participate in a mentorship program.
+ The purpose of this analysis is to determine the current number of retiring employees per title and identify current employees who are eligible to participate in a mentorship program put on by the retireing employees.

 # Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.